top of page

 • Finance Committee - gives input concerning all expenses and income requirements of the Association.
 Helps in the development of the yearly budget.
 Reports to management and/or Board of Directors at Board meetings.

-• Landscaping and Maintenance Committee - keeps track of landscaping conditions and reports the need for maintenance of any common area facilities (mailboxes and covers, playground equipment, streetlights, etc.).
+• Landscaping and Maintenance Committee - keeps track of landscaping conditions and reports the need for maintenance of any common area facilities (all landscaped common areas, fences, streets, mailboxes and covers, playground equipment, streetlights, etc.).
 Reports to Board of Directors and/or management at Board meetings.

 • Governing Documents Committee - helps to gather information regarding applicable laws and community needs for the development and writing of new governing documents.
 Helps to re-write the documents for presentation to the members.
 Can report directly to Board of Directors and/or management.